 There is no treatment in particular for Rheumatoid Arthritis.
 Treatment generally includes a combination of educating the patient, rest, exercise, medications and occasional surgeries.

-The main goal of treatment is to –
+The main goal of the treatment is:

 - Reduce pain